cocos/cocos-docs/en/getting-started/first-game/index.md

 }
 ```

 This code is the structure needed to write a __component__.
 Scripts with this structure are **Components in Cocos Creator**.
 They can be attached to nodes in a __Scene__ and provide various functionality for controlling nodes.
-For detailed information review the [Script](../../scripting/index.md) documentation.
+For details information review the [Script](../../scripting/index.md) documentation.

-Monitoring of mouse events needs to be added in the script to let the `Player` node move.
+Listening of mouse events needs to be added in the script to let the `Player` node move.
 Modify the code in `PlayerController` as follows:

 ```ts
 import { _decorator, Component, Vec3, systemEvent, SystemEvent, EventMouse, Animation } from "cc";